-Boots and Storage Bags are great for storing canvas.
+Canvas Boots and Storage Bags are great for storing canvas.
 Neat, easy to handle and protects canvas.

-For added sealing, tie the top of the boot around the antenna with a tight clove hitch and a couple of half hitches.
+For added sealing, tie the top of the boot around the antenna with a nylon cord, using a tight clove hitch and a couple of half hitches.

-On either a bimini or a camper, if you have long vertical straps that vibrate violently in the wind, unhook them, give them one or two turns then reconnect them.
-This will stop the vibration.
+On either a bimini or a camper, if you have long vertical straps that vibrate violently in the wind, unhook one end, give them one or two turns, then reconnect them.

-To cover the opening around a cleat, have them install a separate flap of material that velcroes in place to seal it for rain and bugs.
+To cover the opening around a cleat inside a camper vertical curtain, have them install a separate flap of material that velcroes in place to seal it for rain and bugs.

-Some yachts with a ton of teak have had canvas teak wraps made that snap over the teak taffrails and hand rails to protect them from the UV rays of the sun when not aboard.
+Some yachts with a ton of teak, have had canvas teak wraps made that snap over the teak taffrails and hand rails to protect them from the UV rays of the sun, when not aboard.

 Dinghy and O/B Boots

-Others have had canvas boots made for their inflatable dinghy and outboard motor to protect them from the burning rays of the sun and keep the rain water out.
+I’ve seen canvas boots made for their inflatable dinghy and outboard motor to protect them from the burning rays of the sun, and keep the rain water out.

 Other Boots and Covers

-In lieu of a full bridge cover, many boaters have opted to have individual boots or covers made to snap over individual pieces of electronics or the whole dash and the individual seats.
+In lieu of a full bridge cover, many boaters have opted to have individual boots or covers made to snap over individual pieces of electronics, or the whole dash and the individual seats.

 Use Big Zippers

-Big zippers with coarse teeth are stronger than the fine ones that either let go or jam with stray pieces of fabric.
+Big zippers with coarse teeth are stronger than the fine ones, that either let go, or jam with stray pieces of fabric.